Oct 14, 2025

 Opening hours are from 9:45 AM to 5 PM in autumn and winter, and from 10 AM to 9 PM.

-Walk through the Old Town: Composed of a maze of small medieval streets, the old town of La Coruña is a labyrinth surrounded by ancient walls within which you can catch a glimpse of a certain Breton influence.
+Composed of a maze of small medieval streets, the old town of La Coruña is a labyrinth surrounded by ancient walls, within which you can glimpse a certain Breton influence.
 Indeed, the history of Breton fishermen is closely linked to this city through which they passed for their activities.

-Modern Art Museum: The building was constructed on the ruins of the 18th-century Capuchin Convent.
-It has a collection of over 5,000 works tracing the artistic evolution from the 15th century to the present day.
+The building was constructed on the ruins of the 18th-century Capuchin Convent.
+It has a collection of more than 5,000 works tracing the artistic evolution from the 15th century to the present day.

-Entrance tickets are at €2.40 with reduced rates available at €1.40 or free depending on eligibility.
-Visiting hours are from Tuesday to Friday from 10am to 8pm, Saturday from 10am to 2pm and from 4:30pm to 8pm.
+Entry tickets are €2.40 with reduced rates available at €1.40 or free entry depending on eligibility.
+Visiting hours are from Tuesday to Friday from 10 am to 8 pm, Saturday from 10 am to 2 pm and from 4:30 pm to 8 pm.

 Excellent tapas bar with a fusion cuisine between Asia, Spain, and Latin America.

-This little tour allows you to pass through the most pleasant areas of the city and to catch a glimpse of its beauty for a day, of course, if you are curious and wish to inquire more in advance, here is a map that lists all the interesting areas of the city!
+This short route allows you to pass through the most pleasant areas of the city and glimpse the beauty of the city for a day.
+Of course, if you are curious, wish to inquire further ahead, or have more time on site, here is a map that lists all the interesting areas of the city!